-7. AIR QUALITY MONITORING
+7 AIR QUALITY MONITORING

 In accordance with Clause 69 of the Decision Document for the assessment of the Bellekeno Mine Project (YESAB File Number 2009-0030), dustfall monitoring was installed at two initial locations near the Keno District Mill site in March 2011 and two additional sampling locations were established in August 2011.
 Bergerhoff dust monitoring gauges were initially selected as the appropriate instrumentation to carry out this program.
 In accordance with Clauses 36 and 37 of the Decision Document for the assessment of the Onek and Lucky Queen Deposit production (YESAB File Number 2011-0315), total suspended particulates (TSP) monitoring was subsequently initiated in August 2012 and dustfall monitoring was discontinued in January 2013.
-Additional sampling for coarse and fine fractions of particulate matter (PM10 and PM{2.5} respectively) was instigated in August 2015, in accordance with the revised Dust Abatement and Monitoring Plan required in the Decision Document (Clause 19) for the assessment of the Flame & Moth Development and Production Program (YESAB file Number 2013-0161).
-This memorandum presents the results of the ambient air quality monitoring to date.
+Additional sampling for coarse and fine fractions of particulate matter ( $PM{10}$ and $PM{2.5}$ respectively) was instigated in August 2015, in accordance with the revised Dust Abatement and Monitoring Plan required in the Decision Document (Clause 19) for the assessment of the Flame & Moth Development and Production Program (YESAB file Number 2013-0161).